The year 2020 has been a busy one for the real estate market. But what will 2021 be like? Check out this infographic to learn more.

 Real estate analysts use the “median days on market” measurement to get a sense of how quickly homes are selling in a particular area.
 More than half of new listings go pending in the first 30 days that they are on the market.
 This is yet another indicator that Seattle is still a seller’s market.

 Demand for homes remains strong across the metro area, with a boost from tech workers.

 Prices Expected to Start Rising Again

 For about a year-and-a-half from mid-2018 to late 2019, home prices in Seattle actually decreased.
 Some might say that this price cooling was bound to happen after the few years of double-digit gains that we saw in prices in Seattle.
-More specifically, home prices dropped 2.3% over the past 12 months.
-But they are expected to make a comeback of sorts in 2020.

 That’s one of the reasons why Seattle got higher loan limits for 2020.

 Here’s the bottom line to all of this.
 Due to the high level of demand and severely low inventory, Seattle will likely remain a seller’s market through much or all of 2020.

 Not long ago, we created a survival guide for home buyers who were planning to enter the Seattle real estate market.
 That guide is still very relevant to current market conditions, so it is well worth a read.

 Ready to Apply For a Mortgage in Seattle?